Morphing Graph Drawings in the Presence of Point Obstacles: NP-Hardness (Proof of )

+\paragraph{Correctness.} We first show a key property of the synchronization gadget.
+If $\Gamma$ can be morphed such that no edge or vertex except for~$T$ lies inside $B$, then $T$ can be morphed to the shifted version~$T'$, and, after that, the first step of morphing $\Gamma$ can be reversed so that the final drawing coincides with~$\Gamma'$.
+Due to the placement of $T$, $a'$, $b'$, $c'$, and $d'$, this is possible if and only if all of the clause gadgets are in the state \textsf{true}: in this case, for each clause~$c_i$, we can move the vertex~$y_i$ in the clause gadget of~$c_i$ into a region~$I$ on the far right side so that the edges incident to~$y_i$ do not intersect $B$.
+In contrast, if a clause gadget is in the state \textsf{false}, at least one of the edges incident to its vertex~$y_i$ contains a point of distance at most~$\varepsilon$ to the midpoint of $v_1v_2$, which means that we cannot morph $T$ to $T'$ by \cref{prop:block-label-shift-C3-2}.

-\paragraph{Correctness.} In summary, if~$\Phi$ admits a satisfying truth assignment, we can describe a (piecewise linear) morph from $\Gamma$ to $\Gamma'$ by moving the decision vertices in the variable gadgets according to the truth assignment, which allows to transport these truth values via the split and crossing gadgets to the literal and the clause gadgets.
-As all clause gadgets can reach the state \textsf{true} at the same time, we can morph the drawing of the 4-cycle in the synchronization gadget to its shifted version and then move all other vertices back to their original position.
+Now, if~$\Phi$ admits a satisfying truth assignment, we can describe a morph from $\Gamma$ to $\Gamma'$ by moving the decision vertices in the variable gadgets according to the truth assignment, which allows to transport these truth values via the split and crossing gadgets to the literal and the clause gadgets.
+As all clause gadgets can reach the state \textsf{true} at the same time, we can morph the drawing of the 3-cycle in the synchronization gadget to its shifted version and then move all other vertices back to their original position.
+(Note that this morph can also be turned into a piecewise linear one by \cref{obs:piecewise}.)

-For the other direction, if a morph from $\Gamma$ to $\Gamma'$ exists, then we know by our construction that at some point, all clause gadgets were in the state \textsf{true} simultaneously (as this is necessary to morph the drawing of the 4-cycle in the synchronization gadget to its shifted version), which means the variable gadgets represent at the same time a satisfying truth assignment for~$\Phi$.
+For the other direction, if a morph from $\Gamma$ to $\Gamma'$ exists, then we know by our construction that at some point, all clause gadgets were in the state \textsf{true} simultaneously (as this is necessary to morph the drawing of the 3-cycle in the synchronization gadget to its shifted version), which means the variable gadgets represent at the same time a satisfying truth assignment for~$\Phi$.